UW-Madison Google Workspace - Usage Guidelines

-By logging in and using UW-Madison Google Apps, you agree to adhere to the following usage guidelines:
+By logging in and using UW-Madison Google Workspace, you agree to adhere to the following usage guidelines:

 I. Responsible Use for UW-Madison Computing

 Individuals using this, and all other UW-Madison computing services, are required to:

 - Follow the UW-Madison Responsible Use of Information Technology Policy.

 - Protect the privacy and confidentiality of student, patient, employee and other institutional information, as required for example by FERPA (privacy of student information) and HIPAA (privacy of patient information).

 - Comply with all other applicable University policies, State and Federal laws, including for example: copyright law as discussed by the US Copyright Office and UW Madison Copyright Infringement Policy, and the student code of conduct.